ericli1717/open_data_canada_git/README.md

 #Record_JSON_structure.txt
 This the structure map of the JSON file.

-#open_data_M.txt
+#open_data.json
-It is a JSON file example that I scrapered from "Economics and Industry" subject.
+It is a JSON file example that I scrapered under "Military" subject.